All the Way... A Decade of Song

 All the Way...
 A Decade of Song is the first English-language greatest hits album by Canadian singer Celine Dion.
-Released by Sony Music Entertainment on 12 November 1999, it features nine previously released songs on most editions and seven new recordings on all editions.
+Released by Sony Music on 12 November 1999, it features nine previously released songs on most editions and seven new recordings on all editions.
 Dion worked on new tracks mainly with David Foster.
 Other producers include Max Martin, Kristian Lundin, Robert John "Mutt" Lange, James Horner, and Matt Serletic.
-It is the best-selling greatest hits album in the US during the Nielsen SoundScan era.
+It is the best-selling greatest hits album by a female solo artist in the US during the Nielsen SoundScan era.
 All the Way...
 A Decade of Song has sold over 22 million copies worldwide, including over nine million in the United States, five million in Europe, two million in Japan and one million units in Canada.

 All the Way...
-A Decade of Song garnered mostly positive reviews from music critics.
-Out of all of the new recordings, they especially praised the first uptempo single "That's the Way It Is" and a ballad "If Walls Could Talk".
-The album became a commercial success throughout the world and peaked at number one in every major music market around the globe.
+A Decade of Song garnered generally mixed reviews from music critics, who praised the included hits but questioned the inclusion of seven new songs.
+Out of all of the new recordings, the first single "That's the Way It Is" was generally praised.
+The album became a commercial success throughout the world and peaked at number one in most major music markets.
 It placed at No. 7 on the US Billboard 200 Year-End Chart in the year 2000 and placed at No. 26 on the US Billboard 200 Decade-End chart.